Frequently Asked Questions

 Do you take insurance?

 As a Registered Mental Health Counselor Intern I'm unable to be paneled with any commercial insurance companies.
-So, the short answer is no, however I do offer sliding scale for those who qualify and are unable to afford my full fee.
+So, the short answer is no, however I do offer reduced rates for those who qualify and are unable to afford my full fee (limited spots available).

 What are your rates?